ichwanrizky/skypay-privacypolicy/privacypolicy.md

 Privacy Policy for SKYPAY

-Please read this privacy policy carefully before using the [App Name] application published by [Company Name].
+Please read this privacy policy carefully before using the SKYPAY application published by SKYPAY TEAM.
 This privacy policy explains how we collect, use, and protect your personal information when you use our application.

 Information We Collect

-The [App Name] application does not collect any personal information from users when you use the application.
+The SKYPAY application does not collect any personal information from users when you use the application.
 However, the application may require permission to access the internet for [explain the reason for internet access, e.g., downloading content, syncing data, or updating information].

 Internet Access Permission